 This section explains how to configure the basic settings for the Network Camera, such as the host name and system time.
-It is composed of the following three columns: System, System Time and DI and DO.
+It is composed of the following three columns: System, System Time and Digital input.
 When finished with the settings on this page, click Save at the bottom of the page to enable the settings.